On the separability of multivariate functions: General separability condition

-Thus, $(I-P_{-u_j})(f)(\bsx)=0$ for some $j$ is just a sufficient condition for $f(\bsx)$ to be separable with respect to $\bsx_{u_1},\ldots, \bsx_{u_m}$.
-In the following, we describe the separability conditions for two special cases, both of which are important in practice.
+Thus, $(I-P_{-u_j})(f)=0$ for some $j$ is just a sufficient condition for $f$ to be separable with respect to $\bsx_{u_1},\ldots, \bsx_{u_m}$.
+In the following, we describe the separability conditions for two special cases, both of which might be important in practice.